9 Direct Mail Best Practices for Creating High-Impact Campaigns

 • Custom Boxes: Best for targeting well-defined audiences; high impact and open rate.

 Address recipients by name and include information or special offers matching their preferences or purchase history, such as a new location in their community.
-This shows customers you understand them and increases engagement.
+Personalized direct mail shows customers you understand them and increases engagement.

 • Mail an item to yourself to see firsthand how it looks after completing the mailing cycle.